-On the National Level, Marvell served on the Child Welfare Committee, Community Service Committee, and History and Scrapbook Committee.
-She has served two terms as Sergeant at Arms, two terms as Americanism Chairman, Hospital Chairman, National 3rd, 2nd, and 1st Vice President until her efforts were culminated in the honor of being elected National President.
+On the National Level, Barbara served on many committees and was Sergeant at Arms for two years, Americanism Officer, Hospital Officer, 3rd, 2nd, and 1st Vice President until given the honor of being elected National President.

 Barbara was married for 52 years to her beloved husband, Rene who served as the National Sons Commander in 1999 – 2000.
 They were blessed with a son, Rene Jr. and a daughter, Lacie; as well as three grandchildren, Chad, Natasha and Danny and three great-granddaughters Ive, Catie and Ellie.
 Sadly, Rene passed away several months ago.